CityOfZion/neo-mamba/README.rst

 The project has pivoted direction to focus on being a light SDK (=not requiring a full chain locally).
 It is nearing the late stages of development before its first release in the new form.
-Given the large changes there are still some important areas that are to be redone completely such as documentation and examples.
+Given the large changes there are still some important areas that are to be redone completely such as documentation.

 Follow the project and check back soon if you're looking to use Python to